Liam Byrne Calls for His Own Arrest

 “I’ve organised a few demos myself in my time, but in the middle of a pandemic?
 Really?
 I do think we have all got a responsibility to row in behind the police… we need everybody from the Prime Minister down to be reinforcing both the spirit and the letter of the rules.”

-Presumably hypocritical Bryne will be now taking himself off to the West Midlands Police headquarters to hand himself in.
+Presumably hypocritical Byrne will be now taking himself off to the West Midlands Police headquarters to hand himself in.